zhegan27/dpfa_icml2015/README.md

 This code implement the deep Poisson factor analysis (DPFA), from the 2015 ICML paper with the same title.

+I didn't try to integrate the codes, so each dataset has a separate file...

 ## License

 Please note that this code should be used at your own risk.
 There is no implied guarantee that it will